tarantool/doc/doc/1.7/reference/reference_lua/table.rst

 .. module:: table

-The :code:`table` module has everything in the `standard Lua table library <https://www.lua.org/pil/19.html>`_.
+The :code:`table` module has everything in the `standard Lua table library <https://www.lua.org/pil/19.html>`_, and some Tarantool extensions.

-You can see this by saying "table" ...
+You can see this by saying "table":

     .. code-block:: tarantoolsession